 I’d recommend going slightly off hours and just know that the food is quite worth it!
 It should probably be at the top of your Portland, Maine things to do list really!

-Another tasty spot in town (sadly another one that doesn’t take reservations) is Central Provisions.
+Another tasty spot in town (and sadly another one that doesn’t take reservations) is Central Provisions.
 With a long wait, we went down to the bar and stalked people to take their seats.
 We ordered dinner from the bartender and enjoyed a nice dinner.

 Obviously if you have more than 3 or 4 people, this option won’t work.
 All the food was delicious, but I really loved the sticky toffee pudding.
-After mixed results with sticky toffee pudding in Scotland this year, I worried how good it would be.
+After mixed results with sticky toffee pudding in Scotland this year (chocolate tiffin was far more dependable), I worried how good it would be.
 I needn’t have fretted, however.

 The pastry chef at Central Provisions could teach a few of his/her counterparts in Scotland about good Sticky Toffee Pudding!
 Blasphemy, I know!